Woman airlifted to MU hospital after residential explosion in Moniteau County

 The woman who was injured was flown by helicopter to University Hospital.
 Her condition is currently unknown.
 The woman was the only one in the house and no one else was injured from the explosion.

 The house was demolished in the blast, leaving only debris.
+A neighboring house was also damaged, according to the Jamestown Rural Fire Protection District.

 The cause of the explosion is currently under investigation.